-The Gastroenterology and Liver Department and GLL offers students a unique opportunity to work alongside world-leading research within state-of-the-art facilities, in direct collaboration with the UNSW and Liverpool Hospital.
+The Gastroenterology and Liver Department offers students a unique opportunity to work alongside world-leading research within state-of-the-art facilities, in direct collaboration with the UNSW and Liverpool Hospital.

 There are numerous research projects available that Honours, Masters or PhD students could undertake.
 The following list provides example of current research.
 Contact the research lead to find out more.